mforsetti/upmov/README.md

 1. Always check if your distro already has user dedicated to run OpenVPN services.
 Previous caveat point also applies here.

 ## License
-upmov is licensed under the terms of the MIT license.
+upmov is licensed under the terms of the Apache license version 2.0.
 Full text of the license can be read under LICENSE file in project root directory.

 ## Copyrights and Trademarks
 All trademarks, copyrights, product names and logos mentioned are property of their respective owners.
 All rights reserved.